dbt-labs/docs.getdbt.com/website/docs/terms/data-wrangling.md

 Enriching your data means enhancing it by supplementing incomplete or missing data.
 This could involve basic case or coalesce statements that use an already existing column in order to produce a new column.
 It could also look like joining an already existing date column with a date table that contains more extensive information about a certain date.
 Keep in mind that you don’t want to go overboard with enriching or joining here—you only want to add what will be repeatedly used in modeling and analysis.

 :::tip Python for enrichment?
 With the new capability of [Python in dbt](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models), will folks start using Python to help enrich their data?
 Only time will tell, but we’re eager to hear how you want to be using Python in dbt.
-Please join the [#beta-feedback-python-models channel](https://www.getdbt.com/community/join-the-community/) and join in the [GitHub discussions](https://github.com/dbt-labs/dbt-core/discussions/5261) happening around it.
+Please join the [#dbt-core-python-models channel](https://www.getdbt.com/community/join-the-community/) to join in on the discussions happening around them.
 :::

 ### Validating